jncmel/spike-analysis/README.md

 - mea_recent.prb : Probe file containing the electrode mapping which is required for spike sorting.
 ## Spike_sorting

 Contains the folders corresponding to different recordings with the .params and deadtimes files needed for checking the sorting using Spyking-Circus.
+Additionally, the path to the .prb file for the eletrode array (here: mea_recent.prb) has to be mentioned in the .params file.
 The raw data has to be copied into the relevant folder and the sorting can be done after installing Spyking-Circus via the command: <br/>
 `spyking-circus path/mydata.raw`<br/> <br/>
 After the sorting is done, a result file will get generated in `path/mydata/mydata.result.hdf5`.
 This file contains the spiketimes of the differerent templates.